akshatvg/AAGS-Wheeler/README.md

 People living with disabilities – whether hidden or visible – have hopes, dreams and frustrations just like everyone else.
 There are many struggles people with disabilities go through.

 Hence, Wheeler, acting as a plug and play instrument provides features which help the user:
-1) Navigate to and through unknown routes without having someone else push the wheelchair for them.
+1) Recognise who's in front of them and whether he/she is known to the user from having met before.
-                             Independence++;
+2) Eliminate the need for a smart phone by substituting it with the device itself, say- weather information, reading the news, etc.
-2) Recognise who's in front of them and whether he/she is known to the user from having met before.
+3) Read prescriptions and other such illegible documents.
-3) Eliminate the need for a smart phone by substituting it with the device itself, say- weather information, reading the news, order food online.
+4) Navigate to and through unknown routes without depending on anyone else.

-4) Remind about important "things to do" by automatically classifying "heard" information as important or trivial.
+These features were thought of while keeping in mind how forgetful the elderly tend to be and how weak their sense organs like the eyes become with age.

 ## Why is Wheeler better?